wzulfikar/lifelog/draft/interpersonal_communication.md

 - Small Group Communication
     A group of from three to fifteen people meet to interact with a common purpose and mutually influence one another
 - Intrapersonal Communication
     Communication with yourself.
-Thinking perhaps the bes example of this
+Thinking perhaps the best example of this

 Elements of the Communication Process